Do you practice sales platform thinking?

 - What are the arguments for our clients to continue working with us?

 What customer segment is really attractive to us?

-Not all Sales Managers have to make this choice –other company departments make this prioritisation.
-But reflection on this topic can be very helpful for Sales Managers: what clients bring the highest value to our organisation and why?
+What clients bring the highest value to our organisation and why?
 After all, clarifying the customers segment where your company’s Unique Selling Propositions (USPs) can be utilised with the greatest returns shows where you have the most attractive customer sector.
 An understanding of the following topics can make sales teams more effective:

 - Our company’s Unique Selling Points

 - Whom to approach with them – company, role, position, psychological type

 So, a quite simple decision – “Who are our clients?” – can initiate a rather serious process; how to prepare our sales staff to find and select the right customers, and how to approach them.